 Articles and Chapters

-2012 Buggenhagen, Beth.
+2013 Buggenhagen, Beth.
 What the General of Amadou Bamba Saw in New York City: Gendered Displays of Devotion among Migrants of the Senegalese Murid Tariqa.
-In African Migrations: Patterns and Perspectives.
+In, African Migrations: Patterns and Perspectives.
 Abdoulaye Kane and Todd Leedy, eds.
+Pp. 248-269.
 Bloomington: Indiana University Press.

 2011 Are Births Just “Women’s Business?”
 Gift Exchange, Value, and Global Volatility in Muslim Senegal.
 American Ethnologist 38 (4):714-732.

-2010 Buggenhagen, Beth.
-Killer Bargain: The Global Networks of Senegalese Muslims and Policing Unofficial Economies in the War on Terror.
-In Hard Work, Hard Times: Global Volatilities and African Subjectivities.
+2010 Buggenhagen, Beth Killer Bargain: The Global Networks of Senegalese Muslims and Policing Unofficial Economies in the War on Terror.
+In, Hard Work, Hard Times: Global Volatilities and African Subjectivities.
 Anne-Maria B. Makhulu, Beth A. Buggenhagen, and Stephen Jackson, eds.
-Berkeley: University of California Press, Global, Area and International Archive (GAIA).
+Pp. 130-149.
+Berkeley: University of California Press.

 2008 Buggenhagen, Beth.
 Beyond Brotherhood: Gender, Religious Authority and the Global Circuits of Senegalese Muridiyya.
 In New Perspectives on Islam in Senegal: Conversion, Migration, Wealth, Power and Femininity.
 Mamadou Diouf and Mara A. Leichtman, eds.
 Pp. 189-210.
 Palgrave Press.